hslater95/tiktok-scraper/README.md

 ## No login or password are required

-This is not an official API support and etc. This is just a scraper that is using TikTok Web API to scrape media and related meta information.
+This is not an official API support and etc. This is just a scraper that is using TikTok Web API to scrape media and related meta info.

 ---